xfbs/blog/_posts/2018-02-22-tracing-linux-macos.md

     $ ./safe
     congratulations!

-There’s just one little gotcha with DTrace, or rather with macOS: You can’t, by default, trace builtin utilities, eg. anything in `/bin` or `/usr/bin`:
+There’s just one little gotcha with dtrace, or rather with macOS: You can’t, by default, trace builtin utilities, eg. anything in `/bin` or `/usr/bin`:

     $ sudo dtruss /bin/ls
     dtrace: failed to execute pp: dtrace cannot control executables signed with restricted entitlements